isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/design-page-layout.md

     * **Column Gap** : Specify the space between individual columns.

     * **Column Span** : If you want any element on your page layout to span across columns, then you need to use this property.
-This is achieved by modifying the style of the desired element using the Stylesheets, for more information see _Section explaining style customization_.
+This is achieved by modifying the style of the desired element using the Stylesheets. <!--for more information see _Section explaining style customization_-->.

     In your page layout, if you want a certain text to appear on the first page of all chapter page layouts, then you can add it to the First page variant of the Chapter page layout.